cr1901/sentinel/README.md

 `doit` tasks are documented as a courtesy, and to make sure developers/users don't get stuck.
 I am unsure about `doit` tasks' stability, so **prefer running `pdm` as a wrapper to `doit` rather than running `doit` directly.**

+## Block Diagram

+![Simplified block diagram of Sentinel.
+Black arrows are physical connections.
+Blue arrows represent microcode ROM outputs to Sentinel components, including feedback into the microcode ROM as inputs.
+Purple arrows represent microcode ROM inputs from the other components.](doc/blockdiag.png)

+## Instruction Cycle Counts

+**TODO**.
+I need to create a test that gets latency and throughput for each instruction type of the core.
+Some general observations (as of 11/18/2023), from examining the microcode:

+* _There is room for improvement, even without making the core bigger._
+* Fetch/Decode takes a _minimum_ of two cycles thanks to Wishbone classic's REQ/ACK handshake taking two cycles.
+  * When Wishbone ACK is asserted, Decode is taking place.
+  * The GP file is a synchronous single read port, single write port.
+Sentinel loads RS1 out of the register file during Decode.
+* All instructions share the same operation the cycle after ACK/Decode:
+  * Check for exceptions/interrupts, go to exception handler if so.
+  * Latch RS1 into the ALU.
+  * Load RS2 out of the register file, in anticipation for a "simple" instruction.
+  * Jump to the instruction-specific microcode block.
+* At minimum, an instruction (`addi`, `or`, etc) takes 3 cycles to retire after the initial shared cycles.
+This means Sentinel instructions have a minimum latency of 6 cycles per instruction (CPI).
+* Sentinel instructions have a maximum throughput of 4 CPI by overlapping the 2 Fetch/Decode cycles of the _next_ instruction after the initial 3 shared cycles of the _current_ instruction when possible ("pipelining").
+  * Some instructions overlap one of the Fetch/Decode cycles, some don't overlap either of them.
+In particular, shift instructions with a nonzero shift count don't pipeline Fetch/Decode.
+It may be possible to _always_ overlap at least one cycle, but I haven't tweaked the core yet to ensure this is a sound optimization.
+* _Shift instructions need work_:
+  * For a shift of zero, shift-immediate latency is 10 CPI, throughtput 9 CPI.
+    Shift-register latency is 11 CPI, throughput 10 CPI.
+  * For a shift of nonzero `n`, shift-immediate _and_ shift-register latency and throughput is 7 + 2*`n` CPI.
+* Branch-not-taken latency and throughput is 7 CPI.
+Branch-taken latency and throughput is 8 CPI.
+* JAL/JALR latency is 9 CPI, throughput is 7 CPI.
+* Store latency and throughput is 8 CPI minimum.
+2 cycles minimum are spent waiting for Wishbone ACK.
+  * The core will not release STB/CYC between the store and fetch of the next instruction.
+* Load latency is 10 CPI minimum, and throughput is 9 CPI.
+2 cycles minimum are spent waiting for Wishbone ACK.
+  * The core _will_ release STB/CYC before fetch of the next instruction.
+* CSR instructions require an extra Decode cycle compared to all other instructions (to check for legality).
+  * At minimum, a read of a read-only zero CSR register has a latency of 7 CPI, and a throughput of 6 CPI.
+  * At maximum, `csrrc` has a latency of 11 CPI, and a throughput of 10 CPI.
+* Entering an exception handler requires 5 clocks from the cycle at which the exception condition is detected.
+  * `mret` has a latency and throughput of 8 CPI.